werf/werf/docs/pages_en/advanced/buildah_mode.md

 ## Enable Buildah

-Buildah is enabled by setting the `WERF_BUILDAH_MODE` environment variable to one of the following: `auto`, `native-chroot`, `native-rootless` or `docker-with-fuse`.
+Buildah is enabled by setting the `WERF_BUILDAH_MODE` environment variable to one of the following: `auto`, `native-chroot` or `native-rootless`.

 * `auto` — select the mode automatically based on your platform and environment.
-* `native-chroot` works only on Linux and uses the `chroot` isolation level when running build containers.
 * `native-rootless` works only on Linux and uses the `rootless` isolation level when running build containers.
 At this isolation level werf will use container runtime (runc, crun, kata or runsc).
-* `docker-with-fuse` is a cross-platform mode and is the only choice available on MacOS or Windows.
+* `native-chroot` works only on Linux and uses the `chroot` isolation level when running build containers.

 Most users only need to set `WERF_BUILDAH_MODE=auto` to enable the experimental Buildah-based mode.

+> NOTICE: Currently Buildah backend only works for Linux users and Windows users with WSL2.
+Use virtual machine to enable buildah for MacOS.
+Native support for MacOS is planned but is not available yet.

 ## Storage driver